Karshilov/XnYZip/README.md

 + `-z` or `-h` here means using z-order curve or hilbert curve
 + use `-rle` and `-normal` to control the usage of RLE

 input file should be a float32 bin file, arranged like x1, y1, z1, x2, y2, z2 ....
-The provided bin files is in this format already.
+The provided bin files are in this format already.

 # Licensing